krischik/SteemRubyTutorial/Documents/Part-6.md

 -----

-**Hint:** Follow this link to Github for the complete script with syntax highlighting: [Steem-Print-Median-History-Price.rb](https://github.com/krischik/SteemRubyTutorial/blob/master/Scripts/Steem-Print-Median-History-Price.rb).
+**Hint:** Follow this link to Github for the complete script with comments and syntax highlighting : [Steem-Print-Median-History-Price.rb](https://github.com/krischik/SteemRubyTutorial/blob/master/Scripts/Steem-Print-Median-History-Price.rb).

 The output of the command (for the steem account) looks identical to the previous output: